How to Write a Romance: The Second Chance at Love Romance Trope.

-Carolyn is a successful ghostwriter for published romance novels and is presenting this series to pull back the curtain on everything writers need to know to write a romance.
+Kyro Dean is co-author of the fantasy romance series, The Fires of Qaf, and the adventure romance series, Rogue Royals and is presenting this series to pull back the curtain on everything writers need to know to write a romance.
 If you’re just starting, make sure you check out other tropes in the series: How To Write a Romance Novel: Friends to Lovers Romance Trope.

 What are Romance Tropes?

 For a quick refresher, romance tropes cover the way the protagonists in a romance novel get together.
 It is their story arc and comes with specific expectations and requirements.
 Romance tropes differ from romance themes, in that they are about the details of how things happen and not the overall message or “skin” the romance novel is written in.
 For more information, check out this awesome post on romance tropes and romance themes and subgenres.

 The second chance at love is a romance trope because it describes how the protagonists — friends — evolve in their relationship — to lovers.
 Regency, on the other hand, is a romance theme or subgenre.
 It is where and in what light the romance is taking place and comes with its own set of rules.